onnx/tensorflow-onnx/README.md

 |-------|
 | [![Build Status](https://travis-ci.org/onnx/tensorflow-onnx.svg?branch=master)](https://travis-ci.org/onnx/tensorflow-onnx)

+# Supported ONNX version
+tensorflow-onnx will use the onnx version installed on your system and installs onnx-1.2.2 if none is found.

+One important thing with onnx-1.3 being released:

+by default tensorflow-onnx will use the highest opset found on your system to generate the onnx graph.
+If you have onnx-1.3 installed the graph is generated with opset 8.
+You can tell tensorflow-onnx with ```--opset 7``` to generated the graph with opset 7 so runtimes that don't support opset 8 keep working.

 # Status
 Basic net and conv nets should work.
 A list of models that pass tests can be found [here](tests/run_pretrained_models.yaml)